-c.
+d.
 Commitments

-Epic has entered into various contracts that were formed in order for the virtual school to operate successfully.
+Epic One-on-One has entered into various contracts that were formed in order for the virtual school to operate successfully.
 The contracts are with Powerschool LLC, Spendbridge, Resource Data Inc. and TeleComp.
 The contracts are in place to keep the virtual school up to date with all core curriculum and technology services.
-If any of these areas would fail, the virtual school that Epic is providing may not be able to provide the services that are required by the Oklahoma Department of Education.
-Epic has several leases that extend beyond the date of June 30, 2022.
+If any of these areas would fail, the virtual school that Epic One-on-One is providing may not be able to provide the services that are required by the Oklahoma Department of Education.
+Epic One-on-One has several leases that extend beyond the date of June 30, 2023.
 However, these leases are in violation of Title 62 Section 430.1 of Oklahoma State Statutes, which requires a mutual ratification clause each year for leases extending after one year from the fiscal year end and are not considered committed after that date as the leases are in violation of state law.